pengguo-seismo/RTM_acoustic_updown/README.md

 This is for RTM using acoustic wave equation.
 Please also note that this repository also contains code that was used for testing purpose during the source code development.

-Please refer to "Guo, P., & McMechan, G. A. (2020).
+Please cite "Guo, P., Guan, H., & McMechan, G. A. (2020).
+Data-and model-domain up/down wave separation for reverse-time migration with free-surface multiples.
+Geophysical Journal International, 223(1), 77-93."  &

+ "Guo, P., & McMechan, G. A. (2020).
 Up/down image separation in elastic reverse time migration.
-Pure and Applied Geophysics, 177(10), 4811-4828." for more details.
+Pure and Applied Geophysics, 177(10), 4811-4828."

 To compile RTM with up/down wavefield decomposition, simply open a command window and type: